Putting Exact Path to Work Over Winter Break

 1. Ready, Set, GOAL

-You know that your students have it in them to rise to a challenge when they know where the bar has been set.
-Why should the holiday break be any different?
+There’s nothing like the allure of a little friendly competition.
 Use Challenges in Exact Path to set up a specific goal that fits the time period of your break.
-Want students to earn three trophies a week?
+Want students to earn two trophies a week?
 Maybe work on each subject 30 minutes a week?
 Whatever goal you set, you have the ability to tailor it to support your learners and decide what “prize” you want to dole out when they achieve it.
-Maybe just a little recognition on school announcements will do the trick, or perhaps the allure of earning a homework pass the first week back from break would be an effective incentive?
+Perhaps just a little recognition on school announcements will do the trick or the allure of earning a homework pass the first week back from break would be an effective incentive.
 You decide!
+Check out our nine incentive ideas to motivate students for some extra inspiration, then host your own Exact Path contest.

 2. Get a Head Start on the New Semester

 Know what skills you want to hit the ground running with come January?
 Start now by creating focused assignments for your students in Exact Path around that content.
-Those lessons, made up of instruction, practice, and a mastery quiz, can then become the background knowledge for which all future learning builds upon when the school year resumes.
-Essentially, the holiday break becomes your grounds for experimenting with a flipped classroom model that then allows you to dive into meaningful application or project-based learning activities based on what students have already completed in Exact Path.
+Those lessons, made up of direct instruction and meaningful practice, can then become the additional context and preview for which all future learning builds upon when the school year resumes.
+Essentially, the winter break becomes your grounds for experimenting with a flipped classroom model that then allows you to dive into meaningful application or project-based learning activities based on what students have already completed in Exact Path.

-If the idea of assigning work to your students over a holiday break doesn’t feel quite right to you, consider an exercise that checks in with students’ motivations and general well-being.
+If the idea of assigning work to your students over winter break doesn’t feel quite right to you, consider an exercise that checks in with students’ motivations and general well-being.
 Start by reviewing some of these reflection questions, and then choose a few that you’d like your students to respond to.
 Include questions that encourage students to think about strengths, weaknesses, and goals, and then pull in a few that focus on what students have learned about their preferred learning modalities, study practices, and academic drivers that will help keep them focused when crunch time hits.
-You can even print off each learner’s Exact Path Student Summary Report so that a student can use it as a guide during this exercise.
+You can even print off each learner’s Exact Path Student Summary Report so that students can use these as a guide during this exercise to see which skills they assessed above on, earned trophies on, or are still struggling with.
 When school resumes, create a safe space for students to check in with you, or select an accountability partner to turn to throughout the rest of the school year.

 Make sure that students have updated learning paths before school lets out!
-Hopefully, you reassessed students in early December and auto-generated learning paths for any new students who maybe didn’t have time to test.
+Hopefully, you were able to complete your winter diagnostic before the break and used the autogenerate learning paths feature to catch any new students who maybe didn’t have time to test.
 If you still have students with learning paths that don’t look quite right to you, remember that you have the ability to edit learning path placement as needed.
 But, we caution you to only do this right after an assessment has been completed, as students will lose any work they have done in the learning path you are editing.

 Interested in learning about more ways to get the most out of your Exact Path subscription?
-Watch our recent webinar presentation on Your Exact Path Data: What It Means and How To Use It.
+Check out our blog post, 3 Teachers’ Simple but Smart Exact Path Implementation Strategies, for implementation ideas, or visit our Exact Path Getting Started Resources page.